 Pesticides can be useful tools for farmers.
-They can also be deadly.
-Exposure to pesticides can cause physical harm, debilitation, and even death.
-Not only applicators are at risk.
-Family members and workers can also be harmed due to improper storage and use of pesticides.
+However, applicators, family members and workers can be harmed due to improper storage and use of pesticides.

 For this reason, the EPA has developed the Agricultural Worker Protection Standard (WPS) for Pesticides (US EPA regulation, 40 CFR Part 170).
 The WPS applies to all pesticides that are used in the production of agricultural plants on farms, forests, nurseries, and greenhouses.
 This includes general use pesticides including those allowed in organic production (OMRI-approved), as well as restricted-use pesticides.
 Also, even if a pesticide license is not required, employees and handlers must still receive education in and comply with the WPS.

 The WPS requires the owner or employer to take steps to reduce the risk of pesticide-related illness and injury: 1) if pesticides are used on the farm or 2) workers or pesticide handlers are employed who may be exposed to such pesticides.

 You will know a pesticide product is covered by the WPS if you see the following statement in the "Directions for Use" section of the pesticide labeling:

 Use this product only in accordance with its labeling and with the Worker Protection Standard, 40 CFR Part 170.
 This standard contains requirements for the protection of agricultural workers on farms, forests, nurseries, and greenhouses, and handlers of agricultural pesticides.
 It contains requirements for training, decontamination, notification, and emergency assistance.
 It also contains specific instructions and exceptions pertaining to the statements on this label about personal protective equipment, notification of workers, and restricted-entry intervals.